Target Usage: To make use of multiple timelines of work in a local repository.

 merge textbooks id: "[HEAD → main] mc1"

-The work in the textbook branch has been completed, and the branch has been merged -- there is no need to keep that branch anymore.
+The work in the textbooks branch has been completed, and the branch has been merged, so there is no need to keep that branch anymore.

-The work in the fantasy branch is no longer needed.
-Hence, there is no need for the branch either.
+The work in the fantasy branch is no longer needed, so there is no need for that branch either.

 Target Delete the textbooks (merged) and fantasy branches (unmerged).